 The clinical trial on the efficacy of MRI-guided laser focal therapy by HALO Precision Diagnostics™ is now in year 13, and continues to show promising results.
-For more information on laser focal therapy, visit this page or contact our prostate experts today.
+For more information on laser focal therapy, visit the prostate laser surgery page or contact our prostate experts today.

 HALO Diagnostics is proud to report the first 10 years of results for a clinical trial on the efficacy of MRI-guided laser focal therapy.
 Over 170 men, 45-years or older diagnosed with low-to-intermediate risk or recurrent prostate cancer, volunteered to participate in the study.

 The results are remarkable and offer a much-needed, less-invasive treatment option for men.
 Findings show a 100 percent prostate-cancer-specific survival rate, and a less than 1 percent risk of side effects, such as erectile dysfunction, infection, and incontinence.

 Additional findings show that 95 percent of patients were biopsy compliant at 6 months and 94 percent avoided whole gland therapy and associated morbidity.
 The rate of metastasis among the patient group was 0.8 percent.

 Dr. Feller presented the findings at the Focal Therapy and Imaging in Prostate and Kidney Cancer Symposium in April 2020.
 In the presentation, Dr. Feller discusses the details of the study’s patient demographics, as well as 6-month and 10-year biopsy results and outcomes of a mental health questionnaire.

 Prostate cancer is the second leading cause of cancer death in men in the United States.
 More than 33,000 men will die from the disease this year, making it just as deadly for men as breast cancer is for women.